in-tents/Mitochondria/Whitepaper.md

 * Donors’ names are featured on the project.
 * Their contributions are publicly celebrated.
-* Influence over curriculum remains with the DAO and community.
+* Influence over curriculum remains with the Mitochondria and community.

 ---

 ### **8. Financial Sustainability**

-* **Revenue Model:** Primarily donation-based, with possible future integration of optional premium tools, DAO memberships, or sponsor partnerships.
+* **Revenue Model:** Primarily donation-based, with possible future integration of optional premium tools, Mitochondria memberships, or sponsor partnerships.
-* **Expense Allocation:** Creator payments, platform maintenance, quality assurance, and DAO operations.
+* **Expense Allocation:** Creator payments, platform maintenance, quality assurance, and Mitochondria operations.

 ---